Big 12 Conference – One True Champion

 National academic accolades have always been strong in the Big 12.
 Gabe Ikard (Oklahoma) was presented the NCAA Today’s Top 10 Award in January 2015.
 It recognizes former student-athletes for their successes on the fields and courts, in the classroom and in the community.
 Since 1996, the Big 12 has a total of 11 honorees for this prestigious award.
 In the last four seasons, six student-athletes were recipients of the NCAA Elite 89 Award with women’s cross country’s Kelly Williams (West Virginia) and women’s outdoor track & field athlete Montene Speight (Texas Tech) picking up the latest honors in 2014-15.
 The accolade showcases individuals who have reached the pinnacle of competition at the national championship level, while also achieving the highest academic standard among their peers.

-In its short history, the Big 12 has had over 600 Academic All-America recipients, averaging more than 30 each season.
+In its short history, the Big 12 has had nearly 600 Academic All-America recipients, averaging more than 30 each season.
 Big 12 student-athletes have shown commitment to their studies by earning numerous individual academic recognitions.
 Eleven times in the past 10 years a league athlete has garnered the top academic honor for their respective sport, including Frances Silva (West Virginia) for soccer and Gabe Ikard (Oklahoma) for football in 2013.

 The Big 12 can take pride in other stories that combine on and off the field success.
 In the fall of 2013, former Texas Tech track and field student-athlete Ifeatu Okafor was named the Big 12’s first NCAA Woman of the Year.
 Patience Knight (Texas Tech) was the recipient of the Honda Inspiration Award in 2008 while Imani McGee-Stafford (Texas) was honored in 2015.
 It is given to an outstanding female college athlete who overcomes adversity to excel in her sport.
 Oklahoma State women’s basketball was the inaugural recipient of the “Together We R” Team Award in 2012, recognizing programs that have strived to succeed in the face of adversity.
 Following a devastating tornado south of Oklahoma City just before the Big 12 Baseball Championship in 2013, several league baseball teams along with other student-athletes, coaches and former Conference players contributed help in a variety of ways.
 Plus, the Conference contributed $200,000 to the relief efforts.
 In the fall of 2014, Oklahoma football student-athlete Sterling Shepard and head coach Bob Stoops were honored with the Disney Sports Spirit Award while Kansas football student-athlete JaCorey Shepherd received the Lee Roy Selmon Community Spirit Award.